Reduced activity, attacks mainly over Thames Estuary and East London.

 - Squadron Leader B J E ‘Sandy’ Lane, the Commanding Officer of No. 19 Squadron RAF (facing camera), relaxes with some of his pilots in the Squadron crew room at Manor Farm, Fowlmere, Cambridgeshire, September 1940. © IWM (CH 1461)

-- Surviving pilots of No. 601 Squadron RAF pose on a tractor used to negotiate the muddy conditions on the airfield at Exeter, Devon.
-601 Squadron suffered crippling losses during the Battle of Britain and moved to Exeter on 7 September 1940 after being classified as overdue for rest and training of new pilots, (Class ‘C’).
+- Surviving pilots of No. 601 Squadron pose on a tractor used to negotiate the muddy conditions on the airfield at Exeter, Devon.
+No. 601 Squadron suffered crippling losses during the Battle of Britain and moved to Exeter on 7 September 1940 after being classified as overdue for rest and training of new pilots, (Class ‘C’).
 Among the pilots identified are two flight commanders, Flight Lieutenant W P Clyde (first left) and Flying Officer T Grier (second left), who shot down nine and one shared, and eight and four shared, enemy aircraft respectively during the air battles over France and Britain. © IWM (CH 17324)